What is Sustainability?

 Where does the USU's compost go?

-Compost waste from the USU is picked up daily by custodial staff and taken to the compost compactor at the USU loading dock, and picked up by the waste hauler, Athens.
-The collected material is then brought to the compost facility, American Organics, where it is processed into nutrient rich compost for agricultural end users.
+Compost waste from the USU is picked up daily by custodial staff and taken to the compost compactor at the USU loading dock, and picked up by the waste hauler, EDCO.
+The collected material is then brought to the compost facility, Agromin, where it is processed into nutrient rich compost for agricultural end users.

 What materials can be composted?

-The composting program in the USU is extremely user friendly thanks to our partnership with American Organics.
-All food waste; soiled paper products, and other biodegradable materials, are accepted into the compost bins.
+The composting program in the USU is extremely user friendly thanks to our partnership with Agromin.
+All food waste and other biodegradable materials are accepted into the compost bins.
 See the ‘What is compost?’ section of this FAQ page for graphic representations.
 Clean paper is no longer accepted in paper bins and will be placed into landfill bins instead.
 Our waste hauler, EDCO no longer collects paper in response to China’s Sword Policy.